Our Team

 Director

-Cosmos has lent his expertise to academic and government projects in Australia, New Guinea, Saipan, Italy and Greece, fulfilling various roles ranging from volunteer specialist to field director.
+Cosmos Coroneos has lent his expertise to academic and government projects in Australia, New Guinea, Saipan, Italy and Greece, fulfilling various roles ranging from volunteer specialist to field director.
 He has been employed as a historical archaeologist and maritime archeologist within the state and territory governments of Victoria, South Australia, Tasmania and the Northern Territory.
 He founded Cosmos Archaeology Pty Ltd in 1997.

 Cosmos holds an Honours degree in Archaeology from the University of Sydney and a Post Graduate Diploma in Maritime Archaeology from Curtin University.
 He is a former President of the Australasian Institute for Maritime Archaeology (AIMA).
 AIMA is the peak, non-government advisory body to the Commonwealth regarding maritime heritage issues.